Calibrated Model Criticism Using Split Predictive Checks: Introduction

 However, current approaches to Bayesian model checking face a trade-off between being (i) computationally efficient, (ii) general-purpose and (iii) well-calibrated.
-Many well-calibrated methods are either computationally burdensome \citep{Gelfand:1992,Marshall:2003,Moran:2022,Robins:2000,Hjort:2006} or require model-specific derivations \citep{Johnson:2004:Bayesian-chi-squared,Johnson:2007:pivotal,Yuan:2011:gof-diagnostics,Bayarri:2000,Dahl:2007:conflict-measure,Bayarri:2007}.
+Many well-calibrated methods are either computationally burdensome \citep{Gelfand:1992,Marshall:2003,Moran:2024,Robins:2000,Hjort:2006} or require model-specific derivations \citep{Johnson:2004:Bayesian-chi-squared,Johnson:2007:pivotal,Yuan:2011:gof-diagnostics,Bayarri:2000,Dahl:2007:conflict-measure,Bayarri:2007}.
 On the other hand, computationally efficient and general-purpose approaches often fail to be well-calibrated \citep{Bayarri:2000,Robins:2000,Bayarri:2007}.
 In practice, the general-purpose and easy-to-use posterior predictive check \citep[PPC;][]{Guttman:1967,Rubin:1984,Gelman:1996} is probably the most widely used.
+PPCs allow the user to specify a data summary statistic of interest, allowing them to focus the check on the aspects of the data they care most about.
 However, PPCs cannot be expected to be well-calibrated as a consequence of using the observed data twice.
-Predictive checks that use some form of cross-validation aim to avoid double use of the data \citep{Gelfand:1992,Marshall:2003}.
-However, these methods can be computationally prohibitive and are not necessarily well-calibrated, as we demonstrate empirically in the case of the first version of the population predictive check \citep[][Appendix B]{Moran:2022}.
+Predictive checks that use some form of cross-validation aim to avoid double use of the data \citep{Gelfand:1992,Vehtari:2002}.
+However, these methods can be computationally prohibitive \citep{Marshall:2003, Gronau:2019} and are not necessarily well-calibrated \citep{Piironen:2017,Ambroise:2002,Cawley:2010}.